neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 In Chromium you will see (with out the red circle):
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/NanoDiP_startpage_in_Jupyter.png)

-Please double click the double arrow in the red circle and the subsequent dialogue box "Restart and run all cells" and upon completion open a new tab (ctrl +T) ansd enter http//:localhost:8080.
+Please double click the double arrow in the red circle and the subsequent dialogue box "Restart and run all cells" and upon completion open a new tab (ctrl +T) and enter http//:localhost:8080.

 The next page you see will be similar to (without the red and blue circles containing numbers 1 and 2):
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/NanoDiP_start_page_numbers.png)